rieckpil/rieckpil/README.md

 I'm a hands-on IT consultant from 🇩🇪

 With my [blogging](https://rieckpil.de) and [YouTube](https://www.youtube.com/c/rieckpil) efforts, I try to **make testing Spring Boot applications more joyful** (or at least less painful).
-By providing clear and concise guides with thorough explanations and best practices, I help developers incorporate testing into their daily routine rather than making it an afterthought.🚀
+By providing clear and concise guides with thorough explanations and best practices, I help developers incorporate testing into their daily routine rather than making it an afterthought 🧪

 Say hi on [Twitter 🐥](https://twitter.com/rieckpil) or [LinkedIn 👔](https://www.linkedin.com/in/rieckpil/)